-A conscious and supported menopause grows wise heart-centered women who’ve worked through their trauma.
+A conscious and supported menopause grows wise heart-centred women who’ve worked through their trauma.
 They become our natural leaders, guided by truth and a commitment to protect the sacred.

 Where you offered her love you watered the seeds of her worthiness to grow.
 Where you gave her space to rest she created natural rhythms of care that honour her body.
 Where you offered her choice – she knew she was accepted.
 Where you honoured her boundaries she knew she mattered.

 Let us become the society that holds, honours and respects these sacred transitions in women so may we all benefit from the labours of their initiation and may this reverence create the beautiful world we all know in our hearts is possible.